offavkash98/EDA/README.md

 dataset for deep thorough analysis that will detect you business problem.
 • EDA help to build a quick and dirty model, or a baseline model, which can serve as a comparison against later models that you will build.

-Visualization

-Visualization is the presentation of the data in the graphical or visual form to understand the data more clearly.
-Visualization is easy to understand the data.
-1) Help to get meaningful insights from the data.
-2) Easily understand the features of the data
-3) Easily analyze the data and summarize it.
-4) Help to find the trend or pattern of the data.

-Steps involved in EDA
-1) Data Sourcing
-2) Data Cleaning
-3) Categorical Analysis
-4) Numerical Analysis
-5) Derived Metrics